 Get to Rocky Mountain National Park by train, then bus or taxi.
-The closest Amtrak train is in Granby, CO, 20 miles from the park's west entrance.
+The closest Amtrak trains are in Denver and Granby, Colorado.

 Don’t let your trip to the park sound just like your neighbors’ vacation.
 Set it apart by staying at some of the fantastic and unusual places along the way.